department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### Example script
 ```
+// remove old facility migration map
-drush sql:query "DELETE FROM migrate_map_va_node_health_care_local_facility WHERE sourceid1 = 'vha_612GL'"
+drush sql:query "DELETE FROM migrate_map_va_node_health_care_local_facility WHERE destid1 = '[old node id]'"

+// update new facility migration map so that it updates the original node
-drush sql:query "UPDATE migrate_map_va_node_health_care_local_facility SET sourceid1 = 'vha_612GL' WHERE sourceid1 = 'vha_640GB'"
+drush sql:query "UPDATE migrate_map_va_node_health_care_local_facility SET destid1 = '[old node id]' WHERE destid1 = '[new node id]'"
 ```

 #### CMS engineer (update lighthouse)
 In [Lighthouse Facilties](https://github.com/department-of-veterans-affairs/lighthouse-facilities)
 - [ ] 20.
 CMS engineer updates the [CSV in Lighthouse](https://github.com/department-of-veterans-affairs/lighthouse-facilities/blob/master/facilities/src/main/resources/websites.csv) with the changed URL, creating a PR, tagging the Lighthouse team and linking to it in Slack with an @mention to a Lighthouse team member

 #### CMS Help desk (wrap up)
 - [ ] Help desk notifies editor and any other stakeholders.